RishabhS66/Expense-Management-Software-React-App/README.md

 ```
 Coded By: Rishabh Srivastava, Akash Yalla, Kanika Gupta
 ```
 In these times of digitalization, all major organizations are aiming to automate most of their processes for better convenience.
-One important task for an organization involves filing of expenses by employees for claiming reimbursements.
+One important task for an organization involves the filing of expenses by employees for claiming reimbursements.
 These expenses also need to be approved / rejected by the appropriate authority.

-A web application based on **react-redux** at frontend, and **Java** and **PostgreSQL** at backend has been built to provide an automated solution to record and report business expenses.
+A web application based on **react-redux** at the frontend and **Java** and **PostgreSQL** at the backend has been built to provide an automated solution to record and report business expenses.

 This repository includes all the codes which the [Expense Management System](https://expense-management-system-rs.herokuapp.com/) website uses.

 ## Features
 <ul type="square">
-  <li> Login for employees (authentication with JWT Auth Token)
+  <li> Login for employees (authentication with JWT Auth Token).
-  <li> Add new employees when logged in as an Administrator.
+  <li> Add new employees when logged in as an _Administrator_.
-  <li> Add new clients and projects
+  <li> Add new clients and projects.
-  <li> Add new expenses with attachments
+  <li> Add new expenses with attachments.
-  <li> View project and expense summaries
+  <li> View project and expense summaries.
-  <li> Approval tab for approving / rejecting expense claims
+  <li> Approval tab for approving / rejecting expense claims.
   <li> Feature to change password when the user wants.
-  <li> The first time an employee logs in, they will have to set a strong passsword to access other features of the software.
-It is assumed that the Administrator is responsible for creating initial password for a new employee to log in.
+  <li> The first time an employee logs in, they will have to set a strong password to access other features of the software.
+It is assumed that the _Administrator_ is responsible for creating an initial password for a new employee to log in.
-  <li> Protected routing - allows all links, except Login page, to be accessed only after a user has logged in.
+  <li> Protected routing - allows all pages, except the Login page, to be accessed only after a user has logged in.
 </ul>

 ## Demonstration